pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

 each CPU architecture.
 When running locally, a CPU-specific APK will be uploaded to the simulator or test device.

+This approach can be supported with a conventional "single platform wheel" approach.
+A library developer can package a wheel for each Android CPU architecture they wish to support; the Android project will install a CPU-architecture appropriate wheel when the compiler pass for that archictecture is performed.
+The only complication is that process of installing wheels will involve a dependency resolution pass on each supported platform; this could potentially lead to a situation where a single application has different versions of a Python library on different architectures.

 To simplify the process of distributing the application, at time of publication, a single Android App Bundle (AAB) is generated from the multiple CPU-specific APKs.
 This AAB contains binaries for all platforms that can be uploaded to an